Exclusive: Lukashenko regime 'clearly' at an end in Belarus, says Schäuble | DW | 18.08.2020

 Schäuble said the European bloc also has a "responsibility" towards its neighbors.
 With regards to Russia and the alliance between Moscow and Minsk, he warned that the EU was not looking to expand its influence.

-"If you stand up for human rights, non-violence, democracy, it is not directed against anyone, especially not against Russia."
+"If we stand up for human rights, non-violence and democracy, that is not directed against anyone, and certainly not against Russia."

 -